Relations between Reeb graphs, systems of hypersurfaces and epimorphisms onto free groups: Introduction

-Prescribed component of level sets are an additional ingredient to the realization theorems for Reeb graphs.
+Prescribed components of level sets are an additional ingredient to the realization theorems for Reeb graphs.
 The classical result of V. Sharko \cite{Sharko} provides a realization of any graph with the so-called good orientation as the Reeb graph of a function on a surface.
-Recently, the second author in \cite{Michalak-TMNA,Michalak2} resolved the realization problem with a fixed arbitrary closed manifold.
+Recently, the second author \cite{Michalak-TMNA,Michalak-DCG} resolved the realization problem with an arbitrary fixed closed manifold.
 In the case of surfaces the realization is done up to isomorphism of graphs with detailed description of Reeb graphs of Morse functions.
-For higher-dimensional manifolds it is up to orientation-preserving homeomorphism and the construction relies on combinatorial modifications of Reeb graphs.
+For higher-dimensional manifolds it is up to homeomorphism and the construction relies on combinatorial modifications of Reeb graphs.
 It was showed that any graph $\Gamma$ with good orientation is obtained from the initial graph by using a finite sequence of combinatorial modifications.
-In this work, we extend these results to the situation, when the manifold $W$ has a boundary and one can prescribe connected components of level sets of the function corresponding to edges outside a spanning tree of graph.
-An epimorphism $\pi_1(W)\to \pi_1(\Gamma)$ is represented as the Reeb epimorphism if and only if it is induced by a system of hypersurfaces without boundary (Theorem \ref{theorem:Reeb_epi_iff_regular_and_independent}).
-Equivalently, it is factorized through $\pi_1(W)/\langle\pi_1(\partial W)\rangle^{\pi_1(W)}$, where $\langle\pi_1(\partial W)\rangle^{\pi_1(W)}$ is the smallest normal subgroup of $\pi_1(W)$ containing all classes of loops from $\partial W$.
-Note that the problem of representability of an epimorphism as the Reeb epimorphism was also considered recently by O. Saeki in \cite{Saeki_Reeb_spaces}, where for a finite graph $\Gamma$ without loops and a closed manifold he constructs a smooth function with finitely many critical values such that its Reeb graph is isomorphic to $\Gamma$ and under this identification its Reeb epimorphism is $\varphi$.
-Thus he realizes not only topological structure of $\Gamma$, but also the combinatorial one, in return losing the non-degeneracy of critical points.
-Note that the number of vertices of degree $2$ in the Reeb graph of Morse function cannot be arbitrary (see, for instance \cite[Theorem 5.6]{Michalak-TMNA}), thus we focus on the homeomorphism type.
-Our results are also different in that way they deal with manifolds with boundary and allow us to control the system of hypersurfaces in connected components of level sets of the constructed function.
+In this work, we extend these results to the situation, when the manifold $W$ has a boundary and one can prescribe connected components of level sets of the function corresponding to edges of the graph outside a spanning tree.